hanhonglei/Course_GameEngine/README.md

 # Principle and Application of Game Engine 游戏引擎原理及应用

 Principle and Application of Game Engine.

-Will talk Unity 3D
+Will talk Unity 3D and algorithms behind the game engine.

 More information, please visit my personal website [here](https://hanhonglei.github.io/).